Understanding General Intercessions for Daily Mass

 Optional:For those who are lonely or feel isolated within our community, that they may find companionship and the love of Christ this Advent.Lord, hear our prayer.

-That N. and all our departed loved ones may rejoice in the perpetual light of God's presence and peace, awaiting the Lord's glory, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may share in the life God has prepared for those who love him, let us pray to the Lord.Lord, hear our prayer.

 About Our General Intercessions for Daily Mass